All Products

 What is the DoH protocol?

-DNS over HTTPS (DoH) is a secure resolution solution based on RFC 8484.
-It encrypts DNS queries and transmits them over HTTPS.
-This effectively prevents hijacking and data tampering.
-For more information, see DoH Integration Guide.
+DNS over HTTPS (DoH) is a secure resolution protocol defined in RFC 8484.
+It encrypts DNS queries using HTTPS to prevent hijacking and data tampering.
+For more information, see or DoH Integration Guide.

 Procedure